Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Increasing the number of active agents via control strategies

+Now, we have mentioned that the focus of our control strategy is to promote the agents' activity, by bringing negative values of the activity level closer to zero.
+Therefore, it is natural to choose as target value $A_{\mathrm{target}} = 0$.
+Then, the interaction \eqref{eq:controlled interaction} is recovered by assuming that the intensity of the control and the magnitude of the cost needed to apply it are equivalent, namely $\alpha = \beta$, and by taking $\alpha = \frac{\lambda_c}{1-\lambda_c}$, which is indeed well defined as long as $\lambda_c \in (0,1)$. \end{remark}

-Since the interactions agent-agent and agent-leader modify the activity level according to the same kind of process, for the sake of clarity we shall consider in this section only agent-agent exchanges inside the population.
+Since the interactions agent--agent and agent--leaders modify the activity level according to the same kind of process, for the sake of clarity we shall consider in this section only agent--agent exchanges inside the population.
 The presence of opinion leaders would lead to analogous results, but notice that some calculations would slightly change due to the fact that the evolution of the activity level would depend on $\omega_p + \omega_\ell$ and $a_p+a_\ell$ (see Eq. (\ref{eq1000})).
 In particular, it would be enough to replace $a_p$ with $a_p + a_\ell$, $\omega_p$ with $\omega_p + \omega_\ell$, and $\varepsilon$ with $2\varepsilon$.